 However, if you are not careful, you might lose precious data.
 It is advisable to back up data before opting for a factory reset.
 In case you lose data, opt for professional data recovery software.
 Are you looking for the best data recovery tool?
 Try EaseUS Data Recovery Wizard for Mac today!

 Do you want to know more about Factory Reset MacBook Air?
 In that case, take a look at the questions and answers listed below:

 How do I reset my MacBook Air to factory settings at startup?

 To reset the MacBook Air to factory settings at startup, use Erase Assistant to wipe out the device.
-Restart the system and then go to Apple Menu.
+Restart the system and then go to the Apple Menu.
 After that, click on Shut Down.
 Hold the power button till you see Loading startup options on the screen.

 Click on Options and select Continue.
 After that, you need to follow the instructions available.
-Go to the Recovery app window, and choose Reinstall for your macOS release.
+Go to the Recovery app window and choose Reinstall for your macOS release.
 Select Continue and do as instructed.

 Can I erase all content and settings on my MacBook Air?

 Yes, you can erase all content and settings on your MacBook Air.
 For that, go to the Apple menu.
 Select System settings and then click on General.
 After that, choose Transfer or Reset and proceed with Erase All Contents and Settings.